-CUIN 700 Research Applications in Education: Action
+CUIN 700 Research Applications in Education: Action Research 3 cr.

-Research

 Concepts, strategies and tools for planning and carrying out systematic investigations of practice in school and classroom settings.
 Exploration of research techniques, data analysis procedures and interpretation of educational research as it relates to the analysis of student learning in a teacher's daily decision-making process.
-Variable.
+Graded P/N. Variable.

-ECED 538 Early Childhood Classroom Management 3 cr.
+ECED 538 Early Childhood Classroom Management